-I learned how to be physically strong and durable in the ring, fighting, where I never lost and even won a couple of amateur titles.
+I learned how to be physically strong and durable.
 I learned it playing eight years of football.
 I learned it grinding away with the iron in the gym.
+And I learned it in the ring, fighting, where I never lost and even won a couple of amateur titles.

 I have calloused hands, surgically repaired limbs, and scars of all sorts – each earned through an expression of masculinity and independence that today’s world discourages.

-My generation was the last to only get trophies for winning.
-Where the blue ribbon meant something more than participation.
+My generation was the last to only get trophies for winning, for whom the blue ribbon meant something more than participation.
 It was a time when the world was engaged in a life and death struggle with communism.
 Nuclear winter was something we worried about seriously.
 Struggle, fighting, and ultimately winning was just part of life.
 We expected there to be losers.
 We expected to be the winners.